john-friedman/SEC-Parsers/readme.md

 ### Statistics
 * 100% parsed html rate
-* 90% conversion to xml rate.
-This is better than it seems as there are a few companies like Honda owner trust which do not parse but have ~10 10ks per year. (e.g. trust 1, 2,...,)
+* 99.3% conversion to xml rate.
-* On average ~1s to parse file (range .1s-3s)
+* On average ~1s to parse file (range .1s-3s).

 ### Issues
 1. handle if PART I appears multiple times as header, e.g. logic here item 1 continued.
 Develop logic to handle this.
 Probably in cleanup?

 ### TODO
-1. improve construct xml tree. add signatures, and intro (better name needed) sections
-2. metadata parsing
+1. Currently I've only focused on parts parsing.
+Signature node has been added, but tree is likely to be crazy.
+Focusing on reducing parts parsing tree crazyness first
 0. we fixed one table issue, now need to account for too much tables https://www.sec.gov/Archives/edgar/data/18255/000001825518000024/cato10k2017-jrs.htm
 2. Code cleanup.
 Right now I'm tweaking code to increase parse rate, eventually need to incorporate lessons learned, and rewrite.